Academic Integrity and Classroom Conduct

 Change/Declaration of Concentration

-To elect a concentration, students must complete a Program of Study Declaration form which is available from the Academic Achievement Center.
+To elect a concentration, students must complete a Program of Study Declaration form which is available in the Academic Achievement Center, the Registrar’s Office, or online at the website for either office.
 Students may change their concentration at anytime.

 Change/Declaration of Major for Freshmen

 All students who enter as freshmen must formally declare a major or choose the status of an undeclared major.
 The undeclared student should select a major by the end of the sophomore year.
 Freshmen may change their area of interest by obtaining the necessary form from the Academic Achievement Center.
+Freshman are advised to meet with their assigned advisor to discuss their interest in changing their major prior to submitting a new Program of Study Declaration form.
 Although early childhood, elementary education and special education majors may not be formally admitted into the teacher education program until the second semester of the sophomore year, they must confirm their continued interest in these majors by the same process used by the other freshmen for declaration of majors.
 In addition to their education program, students must also elect a major in the liberal arts.

 Change of Major for Upperclassmen

-Students may change majors at any time by obtaining the Program of Study Declaration form which is available from the Academic Achievement Center, securing the signatures of the department chairpersons involved, and filing the completed form with the Registrar’s Office.
+Students may change majors at any time by obtaining the Program of Study Declaration form, which is available in the Academic Achievement Center, the Registrar’s Office, or online at the website for either office.
+Students must secure the signatures of the department chairpersons involved, and file the completed form with the Registrar’s Office.

 Change/Declaration of Minor

-In order to be enrolled in any minor offered by the university, a student must declare the intended minor on the Program of Study Declaration form available from the Academic Achievement Center.
-Students may change their minor at anytime.
+In order to be enrolled in any minor offered by the university, a student must declare the intended minor on the Program of Study Declaration form available in the Academic Achievement Center, the Registrar’s Office, or online at the website for either office.
+Students may change their minor at any time.

 Degree-seeking students who plan on being licensed as secondary or middle school teachers should declare their minor in secondary education during their freshman or sophomore year.